team-checkr/fsharp-starter/README.md

 ## Getting started

 Building this project requires .NET 7.0.
-Installation
+For installation, follow the description matching your platform:

 - **Windows:** Installation instructions for this, can be found [here](https://dotnet.microsoft.com/en-us/download).
 - **macOS:** Building on macOS requires the `dotnet-sdk` package.
 This can be installed using [Homebrew](https://brew.sh) and running `brew install dotnet-sdk`
 - **Linux:** There are many ways to install on Linux, but a good starting point might be [this](https://fsharp.org/use/linux/).

+To check that you have an up-to-date version run `dotnet --version` to display the version number, which should be something starting with 7.
+If it does not, consider updating your installation, and if that doesn't work, try uninstalling your current version and installing from scratch.

+Next step is getting the code, which is done by cloning this repository and using `cd` to change directory to the newly cloned folder.
+To do this, make sure that you have your SSH keys setup correctly (instructions for [GitLab](https://docs.gitlab.com/ee/user/ssh.html)).

 ## Running the code

-To run the program do:
+To run the program, navigate to the directory of you cloned repository and do:

 ```bash
 dotnet run